A brief guide to public involvement in funding applications

 If your application is successful you will be asked to report on public involvement in your research at many other stages for example:

-The NIHR Journal asks for a description of your public involvement
+- The NIHR Journals Library asks for a description of your public involvement

 Whether your application was successful or not: